 - Notepad is now updated via the Windows Store and not with the operating system updates.

 - Windows Terminal and Power Automate Desktop are now included as inbox apps.

 - New File Explorer Icons

 - Improvements to Windows Sandbox and Microsoft Defender Application Guard (MDAG).

-In addtion to all these noted changes, there is a long list of foxes and enhancements listed for each of these builds.
+In addition to all these noted changes, there is a long list of fixes and enhancements listed for each of these builds.